Madison, WI Condo Market Trends:

 - The Madison condo listing expiration rate is very low by historical standards.

-- New condo listings are entering the market at a slow pace.
+- New condo listings are entering the market at a slow pace at the beginning of 2019.

 - As of 2/8/19, only 1.1 months of supply were available in the local condo market.
 This low level of condo inventory indicates a good sellers' market; however, the market does vary significantly by price range.